PSEO Student Eligibility Requirements

 Contact your Anoka Tech PSEO advisor, if any problems should arise regarding academic success.

-What if a PSEO student fails an Anoka Tech class?
+What if a PSEO student fails an Anoka Tech college class?

-How often do PSEO students meet with counselors
+How often do students meet with a counselor?

 Do PSEO students need to attend both semesters?

-No. Students can participate in PSEO during one semester or both fall and spring.
+No. PSEO students can participate in PSEO for one semester or both fall and spring semesters.
 Semester courses conclude at the end of each semester and new classes can be taken during the next semester.

 PSEO students are allowed to park in any lot they choose.
 Parking permits are covered by student fees for which PSEO students are not responsible.